Alcohol and Entertainment Open or Close

 Application to Vary a Premises Licence

-Application Details: Application to vary the licensed area of the premises.
+Application Details: Application to vary the licensed area of the premises, the operating hours of the premises and the conditions attached to the premises licence.

 Business and Street Trading Open or Close